Traducción al español disponible haciendo clic en el botón SELECCIONAR IDIOMA en la parte superior derecha de la página.

 - Safety plans

-These services are offered to victims living within our facility as well as outreach victims (those living outside the YWCA.)
+These are offered to survivors living within our facility as well as outreach survivors (those living outside the YWCA.)

 First, you need to understand that this situation is not your fault.
 Abusers will make you think it is.
 No one deserves to be abused in any way.
 Love shouldn’t hurt.